ashleyfae/action-publish-edd-sl-release/README.md

 **Key Points:**
 - The `id: build-zip` allows you to reference the step's outputs
+- The checkout step ensures `readme.txt` is available for the publish action to parse
 - `asset-browser-download-url` from the build action is passed to `asset-url` in the publish action
 - Both actions run in the same job, so no need for job-level outputs